lmmentel/batchcalculator/doc/source/tutorial.rst

 | HDMA       |       16.7 |
 +------------+------------+

-After starting the *Batch Calculator* te main window appears.
+After starting the **Batch Calculator** the main window appears.
 As a first step we need to add the components by clicking on the **Add/Remove** button in the **Components** panel.